TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 :::::

-To to find a lower triangular matrix we observe the following fact: subtracting $2$ times the second row to the third and then echanging the first and second rows is equivalent to first exhanging the first and second rows and then subtracting $2$ times the first row to the third.
-In other words,
+To find a lower triangular matrix we observe the following fact: subtracting $2$ times the second row to the third and then exchanging the first and second rows is equivalent to first exchanging the first and second rows and then subtracting $2$ times the first row to the third.

+::::{prf:example}

 $$
 \begin{bmatrix}